Connect an Android Phone or Tablet to a PC

 If both the desktop computer and the tablet have Bluetooth connections, and if the tablet is using Android 4.0 or greater, then you can connect the two devices together via Bluetooth.

-Another option is to connect the PC and tablet together via Wi-Fi.
-This only works if the PC and tablet are both connected to the same Wi-Fi router.
+Another option is to connect the PC and Android phone or tablet together via Wi-Fi.
+This only works if the PC and Android are both connected to the same Wi-Fi router.
 Then you can download an app, such as AirDroid, and following the instructions from AirDroid, you can make a connection and transfer files via Wi-Fi.